 Hire a team of professional movers.

-At the end of the day, your health and the health of your baby are top priority.
-So why not let a team of packing and lifting for you.
+At the end of the day, your health and the health of your baby are top priorities.
+So why not let a team of packing and lift for you.